atriap/Health-Smart-Device-Usage-Business-Analysis/README.md

 **Tools**: R - R Studio (Markdown)

 **Scenario**:
-Bellabeat's founder and Chief Creative Officer aware that analysis of Bellabeat's users data would reveal more opportunities for growth, hence asking Marketing Data Analyst to help analyze trends from users usage.
+Bellabeat's founder and Chief Creative Officer aware that analysis of health smart device users data would reveal more opportunities for growth, hence asking Marketing Data Analyst to help analyze trends from users usage.
 Dataset source: [here](https://www.kaggle.com/datasets/arashnic/fitbit)

-**Business task** : Analyze smart device usage data to gain insight into how users use their smart devices and make recommendations for developing Bellabeat marketing strategies.
+**Business task** : Analyze FitBit usage data to gain insight into how users use their smart devices and make recommendations for developing Bellabeat marketing strategies.

 Questions that arise to help the analysis process:
 1. What are the trends in the use of smart devices?